Cactusinhand/filter-repo-rs/README.md

 - Commit, tag, and refs
   - `--replace-message FILE` applies literal replacements in commit/tag messages.
-  - Short/long commit hashes in messages are rewritten to new IDs using the generated `commit-map`.
+  - Short/long commit hashes in messages are rewritten to new IDs using the generated `commit-map` (pruned commits map to the zero id `0000000000000000000000000000000000000000`).
   - `--tag-rename` and `--branch-rename` rename by prefix; annotated tags are deduped and emitted once.
   - Empty non‑merge commits are pruned via `alias` to the first parent mark; merges are preserved.
-  - Safe ref updates and HEAD selection after import.
+  - Atomic ref updates: branches/tags updated in a single batch via `git update-ref --stdin`; `HEAD` updated via `git symbolic-ref`.

 - Safety, backup, and analysis
   - Optional preflight checks; `--backup` creates a bundle before rewriting; `--write-report` summarizes actions.